 Wrestlers Comment on the Death of Chyna and Why She Should be in the WWE Hall of Fame

-In an interview shortly after the death of Chyna, Triple H said that she "definitely warranted" a place in the Hall of Fame.
+In an interview shortly after the death of Chyna, Triple H said that she "definitely warranted" a place in the WWE Hall of Fame.

-Chyna was honored in a sign of respect by wrestler Beth Phoenix on March 31rd, 2017, during her Hall of Fame induction, citing her as an inspiration to herself and a significant contributor to the wrestling business.
+Chyna was honored as a sign of respect by wrestler Beth Phoenix on March 31rd, 2017, during her Hall of Fame induction, citing her as an inspiration to herself and a significant contributor to the wrestling business.
 However, she never got to meet her.